top of page

 I have worked as a mental health professional both in India and Canada.
 I have worked with individuals from diverse backgrounds and varied needs in NGOs, mental health organizations, rehabilitation centers, and schools.
 I am a published author of various articles on mental health and well-being online, and a published researcher in one of the Scopus indexed journals.

-In my private practice, I work with people from multiple nationalities, providing them a safe, relational space, necessary skills and tools to support their healing process, helping them become their most authentic selves, and improve their quality of life.
+In my private practice, I work with adults from multiple nationalities, providing them a safe, relational space, necessary skills and tools to support their healing process, helping them become their most authentic selves, and improve their quality of life.

 bottom of page